 Although many candidates get a good job in their field.
 However, they are not satisfied.
-Many questions come in their mind such as: -
+Many questions come into their minds such as: -

 What is the best career option for the long-term?

 What will I get in the upcoming 5 years from my job?

 Should I start to study for government exams?
 If yes, what for?

 How can I work without any interference?